 Defining and Measuring Market Power

 Market power refers to the ability of a firm to influence the market price of a good or service.
-In perfectly competitive markets, no single firm has such power; they are price takers.
-However, in imperfectly competitive markets – such as monopolies, oligopolies, and monopolistically competitive markets – firms possess varying degrees of market power.
+Which means in perfectly competitive markets, no single firm has such power; they are price takers.
+On the flip side, in imperfectly competitive markets – such as monopolies, oligopolies, and monopolistically competitive markets – firms possess varying degrees of market power.

 Several metrics and qualitative assessments are used to evaluate market power: